emaz2718/SM_and_MC_course/MC/overview.md

 $acc(o → n) = N(n)π(n → o)/N(o)α(o → n)$

 This formula ensures that, on average, transitions from $o$ to $n$ are as likely as transitions from $n$ to $o$, satisfying the detailed balance condition.
+In order to decide if a trial move is accepted or rejected, a random number is generated (Ranf).
+The probability that it is less acc(o → n) is equal to acc(o → n).
+The trial move is accepted if Ranf < acc(o → n).

 Taking α to be symmetric, meaning that there would be equal probability for the (o → n) and (n → o) transitions, we can then assume: